A supermassive black hole under the radar: Repeating X-ray variability in a Seyfert galaxy: Observations and data reduction

 For each \xmm\ observation, we considered data coming from both EPIC pn \citep{Struder2001} and EPIC MOS \citep{Turner2001} cameras.
 Due to the source falling in a chip gap or the presence of high background in one or two cameras, simultaneous data from all three cameras are available only for two observations (ObsIDs 0124710101 and 0652310801).
 In Table~\ref{tab:XrayObs} we report the details of the analysed cameras for each observation.
 To prepare the raw \xmm\ data for both timing and spectral analysis, we used \textsc{SAS} \citep{Gabriel2004} v21.0.0 with the latest \xmm\ calibrations and applied standard data reduction procedures.
 EPIC pn and EPIC MOS data were reduced using the \texttt{epproc} and \texttt{emproc} tasks, respectively.
 We selected only the events with $\texttt{PATTERN}\leq4$ from the EPIC pn data and events with $\texttt{PATTERN}\leq12$ from the EPIC MOS data.
 We extracted the high-energy ($E > 10$\,keV) light curves of the entire field of view to verify the presence of high-background particle flares.
 We filtered out time intervals in which the PN (MOS) background count rate was higher than 0.4 (0.35) cts/s using the task \texttt{tabgtigen}.
 For observations 0652310701, 0652310401, 0691610201, and 0691610301, given the higher background level, for the EPIC pn data we chose a threshold of 0.5, 0.5, 0.45, and 0.45 cts/s, respectively.

 We considered events in the 0.3--10\,keV band for both our timing and spectral analysis.
 We extracted source events from a circular region with a radius of 15\arcsec\ centred at the \textit{GAIA} coordinates.
 The source always falls near a chip border or in a corner of the chip; therefore, for background extraction, we considered a nearby circular region with a radius of 40\arcsec\ in the same CCD and free of other X-ray sources.
 To correct for the background and for the vignetting given by the off-axis position of the source, we produced background-subtracted light curves using the task \texttt{epiclccorr}.
-Again, given the timescales of the variability, the events were not barycentered.
+Again, given the timescales of the variability and the maximum amplitude of the correction to the photon time of arrivals, the events were not barycentered.
 We used the tasks \texttt{rmfgen} and \texttt{arfgen} to create response matrices and ancillary files, respectively.
 Spectra have been rebinned to have at least 1 count per energy bin.